 - This turns into a small Brick Joke when later in the episode we find out that Kira was killed when the Defiant accidentally jumped 200 years back into the past and crashed on a planet in the Gamma Quadrant.

 - Sins of Our Fathers: His interpretation of the Ninth Doctor following Day of the Doctor.
 The War Doctor was the one who made the decision to burn Gallifrey but it's the Nineth Doctor who has to live with that decision and the universe it created.
 In Chuck's words, he was born with Original Sin.

 - More humorously, he suggests that the reason why Worf is so disgusted by Alexander is that Klingon Religion states that Klingon Parents can go to Hell (well, Gre'thor, but same thing) for the dishonor of their children.

-SF Debris: What versatile radiation: it screws up all the computers, the transporters, and human brains.
+- Slices, Dices, and Makes Julienne Fries: Spoofed the line in the Projections review, when "kinoplasmic radiation" is used to justify or Hand Wave almost every plot development.SF Debris: What versatile radiation: it screws up all the computers, the transporters, and human brains.
 It slices, it dices, it cuts through a tin can and still slices through a tomato!

 - Small Name, Big Ego: Invoked when he accuses Star Trek: Nemesis director Stuart Baird of this; Baird, at the time a well-regarded editor and fledgling action director, continually got LeVar Burton's name wrong (he called him Laverne).
 Burton, who has many talents and has been recognized for all of them, is highly esteemed by his peers and beloved by fans, and is an all-around nice guy, certainly did not deserve that treatment.
 As Chuck himself points out, it's basic courtesy and Baird should never have done it more than once.